dazld/eased-oscillator/README.md

 ```

-Users can also specify a custom easing function if they wish:
+You can also specify a custom function, that takes the standard four parameters (time/step, initial value, delta, number of steps) - also written as `t,b,c,d`:

 ```js